Birds Florida

 American Flamingo With Bright Pink Feathers And Long Curved Beak Standing In Shallow Water

-And Unique Downturned Bill The American Flamingo Is A Distinctive Resident Of Tropical Islands And Coastal Lagoons.
-This Horn colored Beak Is Specialized For Filter Feeding Allowing The Bird To Separate Tiny Crustaceans Algae And Other Plant Material From The Water.
-Their Intense Coloration Comes Directly From Their Diet Which Is Rich In Carotenoid Pigments.
+With Its Tall Stature And Unique Downturned Bill The American Flamingo Is One Of The Most Distinctive Florida Birds With Long Beaks Found In Tropical Lagoons And Coastal Wetlands.
+Its Horn Colored Beak Is Perfectly Designed For Filter Feeding Allowing The Bird To Separate Tiny Crustaceans Algae And Plant Material From The Water.
+Their Vibrant Pink Color Comes From A Diet Rich In Carotenoid Pigments Making Them Instantly Recognizable Among Florida Birds With Long Beaks.

-In Florida They Are Most Often Spotted In The Far Southern Reaches And The Florida Keys.
-While Some Are Escapees From Captivity Others Are Genuine Wild Visitors Likely Following Historic Migratory Routes.
-Watching A Flock Wade Through Shallow Waters While Feeding In Unison Is An Unforgettable Experience.
+In Florida They Are Most Often Spotted In The Far Southern Regions And The Florida Keys.
+While Some Are Escapees From Captivity Others Are Genuine Wild Visitors Likely Following Ancient Migratory Paths.
+Watching A Flock Of Flamingos Move Gracefully Through Shallow Waters Feeding In Rhythm Is One Of The Most Breathtaking Sights In The State.

 Brown Pelican